Gradient Alignment in Physics-informed Neural Networks: A Second-Order Optimization Perspective: Gradient Alignment in PINNs

+\end{enumerate} \end{proposition} This result shows that higher intra- and inter-step alignment scores directly accelerate loss reduction.
+The assumption $\left|h_t^k\right|=\lambda$ for all $k$ is not restrictive in the PINNs setting, where balancing the scales of different losses is common practice.
+In fact, we adopt the weighting scheme proposed by Wang et al. \cite{wang2021understanding} (Appendix \ref{appendix:training}), which ensures that all weighted gradients have the same norm.

-\end{enumerate} \end{definition} In the following, we will demonstrate that gradient direction conflicts widely exist in training PINNs, especially in the early stages of training.
+In the following, we will demonstrate that gradient direction conflicts widely exist in training PINNs, especially in the early stages of training.
 To this end, we conduct experiments on five representative PDEs spanning from linear wave propagation to reaction-diffusion systems like the Ginzburg-Landau equation and fluid dynamics governed by the Navier-Stokes equations.
-The detailed experimental setup is provided in Appendix \ref{appendix: experiments}.
+The detailed results are presented in Figure \ref{fig:grad_align_score} and corresponding experimental setup is provided in Appendix \ref{appendix: experiments}.

-Figure \ref{fig:grad_align_score} visualizes the evolution of inter-step and intra-step gradient alignment scores alongside the error convergence during training with different common optimizers.
-In all cases except SOAP, we observe that both scores oscillate significantly near or below zero, providing strong evidence for persistent directional conflicts between gradients throughout the training process.
+Figure \ref{fig:grad_align_score_last_row} presents gradient alignment scores and test errors during PINN training for solving the Navier-Stokes equations with different optimizers.
+Importantly, we compute these scores from the gradients after applying each optimizer’s gradient transformations, which captures the actual update directions and their degree of alignment or conflict.
+We observe that the scores from first order optimizer oscillate significantly near or below zero at early stages.
+It provides strong evidence for persistent directional conflicts between gradients throughout the training process.
 Intuitively, these conflicting gradients force the network parameters to follow an inefficient zigzag trajectory in the loss landscape, significantly impeding convergence speed.

-In contrast, the SOAP optimizer consistently maintains the highest positive values for both inter-step and intra-step gradient alignment scores throughout training.
+In contrast, the quasi second-order optimizers (e.g., Muon \cite{jordan2024muon}, SOAP \cite{vyas2024soap}, Kron \cite{li2017preconditioned}) consistently maintains the higher positive values for both inter-step and intra-step gradient alignment scores throughout training.
 This effective resolution of gradient direction conflicts directly corresponds to significantly faster convergence in test error.

-The following section analyzes SOAP's theoretical foundations, focusing on two critical aspects that illuminate the gradient conflict problem in PINNs.
-We first demonstrate why conventional first-order optimizers fundamentally struggle with directional conflicts, then show how SOAP's second-order preconditioning naturally resolves these challenges.
-For ease of exposition, all the proofs supporting this analysis can be found in Appendices \ref{app:soap_newton} and \ref{sec:gradientconflict}.
+It is worth nothing that SOAP achieves the highest alignment scores among all optimizers, demonstrating its superior effectiveness.
+In the following sections, we provide a theoretical explanation for why PINNs inherently suffer from directional gradient conflicts and establish a formal connection between SOAP and Newton’s method, offering deeper insight into its empirical success.